Chung-hwa Pak interviewed about the “SEX relays” of Sun Myung Moon

 Nakamura: In addition to her, did Moon do the “the return” [pikareum] with other virgins?

-■ There is no doubt that Mr. Pak Chong-hwa was one of the founding members of the Unification Church, said Professor Asami Sadao of Tohoku Gakuin University, who is familiar with the problem of the Unification Church.
+■ There is no doubt that Mr. Pak Chung-hwa was one of the founding members of the Unification Church, said Professor Asami Sadao of Tohoku Gakuin University, who is familiar with the problem of the Unification Church.
 So pikareum was done very early on [in the history of the Unification Church].
 It is demonstrated by the example of Sun Myung Moon with the female university student which happened right next to Mr. Pak.
 He held his breath while he observed what was going on.
 It may be said that many researchers have investigated and produced documents and articles, but nothing so far has been proven by a witness account so clearly as by Mr. Pak’s vivid testimony.

-■ The Unification Church refutes Mr. Chong-hwa Pak’s “pikareum” exposure in this way: “It is entirely unfounded and the contents are forged.
+■ The Unification Church refutes Mr. Chung-hwa Pak’s “pikareum” exposure in this way: “It is entirely unfounded and the contents are forged.
 The founder of the Unification Church was Sun Myung Moon alone.
 Mr. Pak’s name is linked to the Unification Church of Korea in certain places, but he is not the founder.
 Opponents have intentionally twisted the teachings around to claim there is a “pikareum” ceremony.
 Mr. Pak is trying to put his own sin on to Rev Moon.”

 – Unification Church Public Relations Department

 These things can only now be told because we have the government of Kim Yong-sam